Operational Quantum Reference Frame Transformations: Relational Quantum Kinematics

 By definition, $B(\his)^\R$ is ultraweakly closed, and hence also norm closed and therefore an \emph{operator space} (e.g. \cite{arveson2008operator}).
 We note that for a sharp frame, $\Y^\R$ is a normal homomorphism and therefore the image is automatically closed.
 Relative operators are clearly invariant but do not exhaust the invariant operators in general.
 In \cite{fewster2024quantum}, an \emph{extended relativization map} is constructed, which does yield all invariants, but is not uniquely defined by $\Y^{\R}$.
-See also \cite{glowacki2024relativization} for a recent categorification of the $\Y^{\R}$ map.
+See also \cite{glowacki2024relativization} for a recent categorification of the $\Y^{\R}$ map and \cite{riera2024uncertainty} for the case of a projective representation of $\mathbb{R}^2$ acting as phase space translations.

-For any $A_\S \in B(\his)^G$, and any principal frame $\R$ we have $\Y^\R(A_\S) = \mathbb{1}_\R \otimes A_\S$, and thus $\Y^\R(B(\his)^G) \cong B(\his)^G$, whatever the frame.
+For any $A_\S \in B(\his)^G$, and any principal frame $\R$ we have $\Y^\R(A_\S) = A_\S \otimes \mathbb{1}_\R$, and thus $\Y^\R(B(\his)^G) \cong B(\his)^G$, whatever the frame.
 The invariant algebra can thus be understood as a frame-independent description -- this perspective will be strengthened when we consider states.
-The definition of a relational Dirac observable as in \cite{de2021perspective} is recovered for $g \in G$ by $ \Y^{\R}(g.A_S)$ when $\E_\R$ is a covariant POVM associated to a coherent state system.
-Thus in the case of coherent state frames, the set of relational Dirac observables and relativized self-adjoint operators are the same.
-Examples of relative observables arise when one frame is relativized with respect to another.
+Interesting examples of relative observables arise in the context of two frames.

 \begin{definition} For a pair of principal frames $\R_1$ and $\R_2$ define the \emph{observable of relative orientation} (of $\R_2$ with respect to $\R_1$), denoted by $\E_2*\E_1$, via the relativization map\footnote{ The notation is chosen to reflect the observation that when $\his$ and $\hir$ are both taken to be $\mathbb{C}$, the formula reproduces standard convolution of measures on $G$.}